mappiamo/mapi-geoCMS/doc/index.rst

     <?php $this->widget('box_youtube', array('[developer key]', '[channel id]', [maximum content])); ?>

 This widget have 3 parameters.
 Developer key, youtube channel id, and the maximum number of youtube content.

-This widget can be inserted to the left column, and creating scrollable carousel of selected channel content.
+.. note:: This widget can be inserted to the left or right sidebar column, and creating scrollable carousel of selected channel content.

 Allmeta
 -------